1.

 Anaplastic oligodendrogliomas are chemotherapy-sensitive tumors.
 A phase III study (EORTC 26951) evaluated the benefit of adding adjuvant PCV x 6 cycles with RT vs. RT alone (59.4 Gy) to this cohort of patients.
 A total of 368 patients were enrolled.
 The overall survival favored the RT/PCV group (42.3 vs. 30.6 mo; HR=0.75).

-In the 80 patients whose Glioma harbored a 1p/19q codeletion, the overall survival favored PCV arm (Not reached vs. 112 mo; HR=0.56) .
+In the 80 patients whose Glioma harbored a 1p/19q codeletion, the overall survival favored the PCV arm (Not reached vs. 112 mo; HR=0.56) .
 IDH mutational status was also of prognostic significance.

 Gliomas that harbored the 1p/19q codeletion had a better prognosis.